MG-RAST/Shock/docs/README.md

-# Shock -- a storage manager/broker for data science
+# Shock 2.0 -- a storage manager for scientific data

 -  is a storage platform designed from the ground up to be fast, scalable and fault tolerant.

 - is RESTful.
-Accessible from desktops, HPC systems, exotic hardware, the cloud and your smartphone.
+The [API](./API/README.md) is accessible from desktops, HPC systems, exotic hardware, the cloud and your smartphone.

 - is designed for complex scientific data and allows storage and querying of complex user-defined metadata.